damirka/battle-game/README.md

 ## How to use

-You can either play the game on testnet by looking into [cli](./cli) folder or use the library in your own project.
+You can either play the prototype on testnet by looking into [cli](./cli) folder or use the library in your own project.
 The algorithm is not yet published on any of the environments, so you need to include it as a dependency and either publish separately or together with your package.

 ```toml
 [dependencies]